How to convince someone to say “yes” is the goal for any sales message. It’s what psychologists call “compliance.”

-However, my first exposure to the idea of compliance was not in a psychology book, but beneath a tree decades ago when my grandfather, in a moment of playfulness, showed me something startling with a stick and a few red feathers.
+However, my first exposure to the idea of compliance was not in a psychology book about persuasive words, but beneath a tree decades ago when my grandfather, in a moment of playfulness, showed me something startling with a stick and a few red feathers.

 One day, he handed me a long stick with a clump of red feathers taped to the end and said he wanted to show me something.
 He had a familiar, mischievous look in his eye, so I knew it would be fun.